-Your island escape is conveniently located at the tip of Monkey Island on Grand Lake and accessible by land, water and air.
+Your island escape is conveniently located at the tip of Monkey Island on Grand Lake and is accessible by land, water, and air.

 The Legend, the Legacy, the Reality and the Future

 Ironically, it was another highly successful manufacturing magnate who had originally developed the tip of Monkey Island into the sprawling empire that brought fame, fortune and a never-ending line-up of state, regional and national leaders to the Grand Lake area in the 1970s and 80s.
-Wichita manufacturer Charles Davis is appropriately credited with development of Shangri La Resort into the national destination that hosted hundreds of thousands of guests through two decades of his leadership—and for bringing millions of dollars in real estate investment and tourism to this seven mile paradise.
+Wichita manufacturer Charles Davis is appropriately credited with the development of Shangri-La Resort into the national destination that hosted hundreds of thousands of guests through two decades of his leadership and for bringing millions of dollars in real estate investment and tourism to this seven-mile paradise.

 In 1980, a future opportunity to host every governor in America, plus a chance at a national media spotlight, led to more resort development.
 In January 1981, construction began on Vista Towers, an eleven-story resort facility offering 168 bedrooms in 84 two-bedroom suites, plus a private penthouse adjoining an exclusive 120-seat restaurant on the eleventh floor.

-A trustee was quickly named to oversee plans for Shangri La's future, setting in motion a series of ownership changes and changing business plans that gradually chiseled away at the once great property.
-Bank IV of Wichita took over in November, 1987.
-A year later, a coalition led by 4th National Bank purchased the property, recouping some of their investment by selling the airport and the marina.
+A trustee was quickly named to oversee plans for Shangri-La's future, setting in motion a series of ownership changes and changing business plans that gradually chiseled away at the once-great property.
+Bank IV of Wichita took over in November 1987.
+A year later, a coalition led by the 4th National Bank purchased the property, recouping some of their investment by selling the airport and the marina.
 In late 1989, they sold the remaining property to the reputable resort operator, Club Corp.

 Progress began immediately.
 The remaining buildings of the original resort, painful to see in their decrepit condition, were demolished.
 The Championship Blue Golf Course underwent immediate renovation.
 Tee boxes were rebuilt.
 Fairways were carefully manicured and deteriorating sand traps were totally replaced.

-That new course, The Champions Nine, opened for play November 11, 2011, simultaneous with reconstruction of the north nine holes on the old Blue Course.
+That new course, The Champions Nine, opened for play November 11, 2011, simultaneous with the reconstruction of the north nine holes on the Old Blue Course.
 Those nine new holes, the Legends Nine, opened for play in May, 2012, at which time the remaining nine holes were closed for complete redesign and renovation.
-With the completion of reconstruction on those nine holes and the subsequent opening of the Heritage Nine in May, 2013, Shangri-La's golf course included 27 all-new Championship holes.
+With the completion of reconstruction on those nine holes and the subsequent opening of the Heritage Nine in May 2013, the Shangri-La's golf course included 27 all-new Championship holes.

-The “Shangri-La” name was restored to the property immediately after Gibbs’ purchase.
+The Shangri-La name was restored to the property immediately after Gibbs purchased it.
 The airport, renamed Grand Lake Regional Airport, is now privately owned and fully operational.
 Shangri-La Estates and Shangri-La Chateaus continue as highly sought after properties, each unit under individual ownership.
-Similarly, condominiums at Vista Towers and Country Estates are individually owned, the buildings operated by owners’ associations.
+Similarly, condominiums at Vista Towers and Country Estates are individually owned, the buildings operated by owners associations.